aitormendez/espaciosutil.org/site/web/app/plugins/paid-memberships-pro/readme.txt

 4. [Ask using our contact form](https://www.paidmembershipspro.com/contact/)

 == Changelog ==
+= 3.5.6 - 2025-09-10 =
+* ENHANCEMENT: Added styles for frontend tables with data filter options. #3482 (@kimcoleman)
+* BUG FIX: Fixed an issue where a generic error message may be shown at checkout instead of the intended error message. #3483 (@JarrydLong)
+* BUG FIX: Fixed an issue where recurring PayPal Express payments would not be recorded in PMPro if the associated subscription did not already have orders present on the site. #3484 (@dparker1005)
+* BUG FIX: Fixed an issue where PayPal subscriptions may remain in "paused" status after being marked as cancelled in PMPro. #3485 (@dparker1005)
+* BUG FIX: Fixed an issue where Stripe application fees could be updated for invoices that did not originate from PMPro subscriptions. #3487 (@dparker1005)

+= 3.5.5 - 2025-08-26 =
+* ENHANCEMENT: Improved readability of order notes by adding line breaks before appending data via automated processes. #3480 (@kimcoleman)
+* ENHANCEMENT: Added formatting for the Polish zloty currency. #3478 (@warnaa)
+* ENHANCEMENT: Updated the Gocodebox_Banner_Notifier library and prefixed the class with `PMPro_` to avoid plugin conflicts. #3474 (@dparker1005)
+* BUG FIX: Fixed performance issues that may occur when the plugin is in "pause mode". #3476 (@dparker1005)
+* BUG FIX: Fixed an issue where some admin banners could not be dismissed. #3472 (@dparker1005)
+* BUG FIX: Resolving a PHP warning that may show when deactivating the plugin. #3475 (@dalemugford)
+* BUG FIX: Corrected the description for the Credit Card Expiring email template. #3471 (@kimwhite)
+* REFACTOR: Moved some compatibility code from the PMPro_Action_Scheduler class to separate compatibility files. #3475 (@dalemugford)

+= 3.5.4 - 2025-08-18 =
+* BUG FIX/ENHANCEMENT: Now marking restricted Elementor content as "dynamic content" to prevent it from being cached by Elementor. #3469 (@andrewlimaza)
+* BUG FIX: Fixed an issue where "Payment Reminder" emails may go out daily depending on the site's set timezone. #3463 (@dalemugford)
+* BUG FIX: Fixed an issue where some restricted Elementor data may not have successfully migrated after the PMPro v3.5 update. #3466 (@dparker1005)
+* BUG FIX: Fixed an issue where the "Rebuild Webhook" button on the Stripe Payment Settings page would not create a new webhook. #3457 (@dparker1005)
+* BUG FIX: Fixed an issue where PMPro checkouts would not complete if the Stripe Checkout session was set to "no_payment_required" status. #3458 (@johnorourke)
+* BUG FIX: Fixed an issue where PayPal subscriptions may be set to "paused" status instead of "cancelled" after recurring payments are suspended due to failed payments. #3468 (@dparker1005)
+* BUG FIX: Fixed a PHP deprecation warning that may show when updating billing information. #3460 (@dparker1005)

+= 3.5.3 - 2025-07-25 =
+* ENHANCEMENT: Added a new `!!renew_url!!` email template variable to expiration and cancellation email templates. #3448 (@kimcoleman)
+* ENHANCEMENT: Extended the checkout spam protection setting to also protect the login form. #3450 (@ideadude)
+* ENHANCEMENT: Added a `startdate` column to the Members List CSV export. #3443 (@dparker1005)
+* ENHANCEMENT: Changed the name of the "Membership Recurring" email template to "Recurring Payment Reminder". #3451 (@kimwhite)
+* ENHANCEMENT: Added an "Action Scheduler Health" section to the PMPro Site Health report. #3453 (@dalemugford)
+* ENHANCEMENT: Now cleaning up PMPro Action Scheduler scheduled tasks when the plugin is deactivated or uninstalled. #3440 (@dalemugford)
+* BUG FIX/ENHANCEMENT: Now avoiding cases where duplicate PMPro Action Scheduler scheduled tasks may be created. #3444 (@dalemugford)
+* BUG FIX: Fixed an issue where the Admin Activity Email would not be sent. #3441 (@dalemugford)
+* BUG FIX: Fixed an issue where "Recent Members" metabox may not show correctly on websites using custom database table prefixes. #3442 (@dparker1005)
+* BUG FIX: Fixed an issue where an incorrect level name may be sent in renewal emails when level for the associated subscription had changed. #3449 (@dparker1005)
+* BUG FIX: Fixed an issue where sorting columns on the Subscriptions List Table would not work when a search term was set. #3447 (@dparker1005)
+* BUG FIX: Fixed a rare plugin conflict that could prevent Elementor data from completing the migration included in PMPro v3.5. #3445 (@dparker1005)
+* BUG FIX: Fixed an issue where Wisdom data would only ever be sent on the first day of each month. #3446 (@dparker1005)

+= 3.5.2 - 2025-07-14 =
+* BUG FIX: Fixed an issue where members may receive multiple recurring payment reminder emails for the same payment. #3437 (@mircobabini)
+* BUG FIX: Fixed an issue where gateway settings may not show for some gateways. #3436 (@dparker1005)
+* BUG FIX: Fixed an issue where "Recent Members" metabox may not show correctly on websites using custom database table prefixes. #3434 (@jeiseman)
+* BUG FIX: Fixed a PHP error that would occur when the `post__not_in` parameter of `WP_Query` is not an array. #3438 (@dparker1005)
+* BUG FIX: Added back a missing argument for the deprecated `pmpro_email_template` filter. #3432 (@dparker1005)

 = 3.5.1 - 2025-07-09 =
 * ENHANCEMENT: Added caching to the `pmpro_getMembershipCategories()` function to improve performance. #3421 (@dalemugford)
 * ENHANCEMENT: Optimized the query used to retrieve the list of members to show in the Members List table. #3413 (@dalemugford, @dparker1005)